jeffwillette/docker-alertd/README.md

 ## What Does It Do?

 docker-alertd monitors docker containers on a host machine and sends alerts via email when usage limits (as defined in a conf file) have been breached.
-It is meant to be started as a background process on the host machine
+It can be run in the foreground or background

 Current metrics that can be tested are: